 If you need long-term residential care in a hospital or rest home, you may be able to get a Residential Care Subsidy from the Ministry of Health.
 This subsidy helps with the cost of this care.
 The subsidy is paid directly to the hospital or rest home by the Ministry of Health.

-Who can get it
+Who can get it?

 The Ministry of Health determines if you get a Residential Care Subsidy.